clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 If `Format` increments to a new epoch (a "format bump"), the OS has changed in such a way that updating from build M in format X, to build N in format Y will not work.
-Generally, this scenario occurs when the software updater or software manifests a change in such a way that it is no longer compatible with the previous update scheme.
+Generally, this scenario occurs when the software updater/the software has a change such that it is no longer compatible with the previous update scheme, or when a package is removed from the update stream and the update must ensure the files associated with that package are removed from the system.

 Using a format increment, we make sure pre- and co-requisite changes flow out with proper ordering.
 The updated client will only update to the latest